Harsh Elements that may affect your Wooden floors

 Even though it may be invisible to the naked eye, dust particles may be abrasive to your wooden floor once they’re underfoot.
 That’s why you always have to sweep and mop your floor to prevent it from being dull and faded.

 Mopping with too much water

-Excessive water can cause wood floor damage, even if it has protective coating.
+Excessive water can cause wood floor damage, even if it has a protective coating.
 Being a hygroscopic material, wood absorbs water causing boards to swell, warp and separate.
-Bona’s Microfiber pad to dry the floor immediately leaving no residue to your wooden floors.
+Bona’s Microfiber pad to dry the floor immediately leaving no residue on your wooden floors.

 The force of these sharp objects may increase the risk of having scratches and dents.
-This can be prevented by putting floor protectors under table and chair legs, trimming your pets’ nails regularly, wearing slippers or being barefoot inside your home.
+This can be prevented by putting floor protectors under the table and chair legs, trimming your pets’ nails regularly, wearing slippers, or being barefoot inside your home.

 Here’s another tip: Add an entry mat on your home as a first defense for dust and grime from shoe soles from the outside.
 This may not be rocket science, but it will definitely protect your floor from grime from the outside.

 Various floor cleaners have different effects on your wood floors.
 As a precautionary measure, check the cleaner’s ingredients and consult your floor’s craftsman for a suitable cleaner for your floors.
 Bona’s Wood Floor Cleaner has a water-based cleaning formula that dries fast, is residue-free, and is safe for people, pets, and the planet.
 It’s also safe for all unwaxed, unoiled, polyurethane-finished wood floors.